-The government of Kenya made its FP2020 commitment at the 2012 London Summit on Family Planning—including specific policy, financial, and program and service delivery pledges—to meet their family planning goals.
+The government of Kenya made its original FP2020 commitment at the 2012 London Summit on Family Planning with an update in 2017—including specific policy, financial, and program and service delivery pledges—to meet their family planning goals.
 Since then, the government has provided annual updates on the progress made and challenges faced in pursuing its commitment.

 In August 2016, the Government of Kenya shared an update on progress in achieving its policy, financial and program and service delivery commitments to FP2020.

 The government reports performing the following activities in support of its program and service delivery commitment: